Disease and Drug Information

 Ductal carcinoma in situ

-Ductal carcinoma in situ (DCIS) is a non-invasive breast cancer where abnormal cells have been contained in the lining of the breast milk duct.
-DCIS isn’t considered life-threatening, but it can increase the risk of developing an invasive breast cancer later on.
+Ductal carcinoma in situ (DCIS) is a non-invasive breast cancer where abnormal cells have been contained in the lining of the breast milk duct, and it is the most common type of non-invasive breast cancer.
+DCIS isn’t considered life-threatening, but it can increase the risk of developing invasive breast cancer later on.
 Most recurrences happen within 5-10 years after initial diagnosis.

 Lobular carcinoma in situ

-Lobular carcinoma in situ (LCIS) is also sometimes called lobular neoplasia.
+Lobular carcinoma in situ (LCIS) is also sometimes called lobular neoplasia, and it is only located in the lobules.
 Though the name can be confusing, LCIS is actually not considered a cancer or a pre-cancer because it doesn’t turn into invasive cancer if untreated.
-Rather, LCIS is an indication that a person is at a higher risk of getting breast cancer later on.
+Rather, LCIS is an indication that a person is at a higher risk of developing breast cancer in both breasts later on.

 Invasive ductal carcinoma